Arejula11/SGI_FEUP/tp2/README.md

 ## Issues/Problems

 - At the beginning, we had some problems with the parser, but we managed to solve them.
 Also, when the YASF definition was changed it made us have to change the parser.
 - The video could not be uploaded to github.
-You could dowload the zip to get it.